-If you’re thinking about getting yourself a dog and would like to take him to all sorts or activities, then don’t only look at medium or large breed dogs!
+If you’re thinking about getting yourself a dog and would like to take him to all sorts of activities, then don’t only look at medium or large breed dogs!
 Especially if you live in a city a small breed dog can be just so much easier.
-You can literally sneak him in about everywhere, you can take him on your bike.
+You can literally sneak him in about everywhere, you can take him on your bike (ideally using a dog backpack carrier).
 And it’s mostly also easier to convince your boss to take a small pooch to work, instead of a large dog.
 So what if you’d like a small breed dog for yourself but also love to be active?

 1. Miniature Poodle

 To be aware of: being so intelligent, your poodle will likely not just accept things you say the first time.
-They will question your commands and sometimes think they know it better.
+He’ll question your commands and sometimes think he knows it better.
 So you have to be willing to work with your poodle and be very consistent.
 Otherwise, you’ll soon be obeying your pooch instead of the other way around.
 Also, poodles really do need a lot of exercise.
 And not only physical, but also mental.
-If not properly held busy, they will find themselves something to get rid of their boredom, like barking at whatever they can find or empty your yummy smelling trash bin…
+If not properly occupied, they will find themselves something to get rid of their boredom, like barking at whatever they can find or empty your yummy smelling trash bin…

 Conclusion: If you want a small breed dog that will adore coming on every adventure and you’re willing to work with him, look no further.
 A miniature poodle is your breed.